muthelophindulo/Banking_system/README.md

 - Handle real money
 - Connect to financial institutions
 - Provide banking services

+THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
+Developer not liable for misuse of this educational project.

 ## ✨ Features
 - 👥 **User Management**